Founder, Clean Plate

 Graduate Diploma in Health Science

-Passionate about promoting healthy eating to children, Fern Pereira was drawn to AUT’s public health programmes.
+Passionate about promoting sustainable diets to children, Fern Pereira was drawn to AUT’s public health programmes.

-“I’m a professional chef who has moved from hospitality to the early childhood sector about a decade ago and I’ve been promoting a holistic approach to healthy eating to under 5s and their whānau since.
+“I’m a professional chef who has moved from hospitality to the education sector about a decade ago and I’ve been promoting a holistic approach to healthy eating to children and their whānau since.
 I decided to go back to university after 20 years because I felt I needed a formal qualification connected to the work I do.

 The right choice